jisungahn10/jisungahn10.github.io/_pages/about.md

 Hello there, I am Ji Sung Ahn and I am currently a Masters student at the Robotics and Mechanisms Laboratory ([RoMeLa](https://www.romela.org)) at the University of California, Los Angeles (UCLA) advised by Dr. Dennis Hong.

-I am interested in developing cooperative robotic teams in the future that take advantage of different types of robots.
+I am interested in developing effective cooperative robotic teams consisting of various platforms.

 <!-- Feel free to reach out to me through any of my social media! -->